DataFog/codexify/README.md

 Furthermore, the API's support for synthetic data generation can be useful for testing and development purposes, allowing data analytics professionals to work with realistic but safe data.
 Overall, Codexify's API is a flexible and customizable solution for data redaction that can be tailored to meet the specific needs of each organization and industry.

 ### Medical Records/Research
-Codexify has already been shown to  The API can be used to remove personally identifiable information (PII) from medical records and research data, such as patient names, social security numbers, and medical diagnoses, to protect patient privacy and comply with data protection regulations.
+Codexify can be used to remove personally identifiable information (PII) from medical records and research data, such as patient names, social security numbers, and medical diagnoses, to protect patient privacy and comply with data protection regulations.

-### Finance: Parsing Sensitive Documents
+### Financial Documents
 An important use case for data engineers using Codexify's API is within the context of financial organizations that deal with large volumes of sensitive data.
 The API can be used to redact personally identifiable information (PII) from financial statements and other documents that may contain sensitive information, such as social security numbers, credit card numbers, and bank account details.
 This can help to reduce the risk of data breaches and ensure compliance with data protection regulations.

-### Legal Practices
+### Legal Briefs
 Codexify can also be used in legal organizations to redact sensitive information from legal documents, such as contracts, agreements, and court filings.
 This can help to protect the privacy of individuals involved in legal proceedings and prevent sensitive information from being disclosed publicly.

 ## Platforms